SavageBulldog/angular-shopping-list/README.md

 _Shopping List created in Angular-Typescript_

+project ir running on <http://localhost:4200/>

-to start the project on <http://localhost:4200/>
+to start the project run `ng serve` in terminal/cmd

 ```cmd
 cd angular-shopping-list